Not all cowboys are the same.

 A charro is someone who specifically practices the centuries-old sports art of la charrería, while a vaquero is what we’d use to describe a “cowboy.”

-Though the official Día del Charro is September 14, in Ajijic it’s usually observed the Sunday before the September 16 Independence Day holiday.
+Though the official Día del Charro is September 14, in Ajijic it’s usually observed on a nearby weekend around the September 16 Independence Day holiday.

 2018 Event Information

 The parade starts in the courtyard outside San Andrés Church and proceeds west on Hidalgo until it reaches Seís Esquinas (Six Corners) and then heads back east on Ocampo.
 In 2018, the parade ended at the malecón instead of the lienzo charro ring.

 After the parade, there might be balet folklórico dancers and mariachi or other activities before the charros invite everyone to eat lunch.

 This year, in 2018, some of Mexico’s best bull riding teams will visit from Michoacán and Zacatecas to put on a performance at 4:30 p.m. in the bullring.
 A translator will be there to translate everything from Spanish and provide background about what you are seeing.

 Tickets for this event are $80 pesos presale or $100 if you buy them at the door.